-Other researchers inspired from the U-Net structure.
+Other researchers are inspired by the U-Net structure.
 A 2D FCN (modified U-Net version) is employed for segmenting the liver parenchyma, excluding vessel ducts, from T1-MRI scans \cite{Irving2017}.
-In \cite{Liu2020}, 16 phases (echoes) of the same slice are generated by means of multi-echo gradient from MRI imaging modality, and the kernels at the first layer of the 2D U-Net are modified to accept 16 slice as an input.
-In a similar approach, unenhanced multi-echo spoiled gradient-echo slices from MRI scans, are used to train a 2D U-Net initially, followed by a transfer learning training step on CE-CT and CE-MRI to segment liver from both modalities \cite{Wang2019automatedCT}.
-Additionally, in \cite{Vorontsov2018}, an ensemble of three U-Net-like 2D FCN models is used for the liver segmentation task, and the final mask is the average of those three. \cite{Maaref2020} utilized the same segmentation network as in \cite{Vorontsov2018}, but with more interest towards tumor classification.
-In \cite{Seo2020}, the skip connections, between the encoder and decoder, are modified to eliminate the redundant inclusion of low resolution information, and is named modified U-Net (mU-Net).
-In \cite{Guo2020}, the semantic segmentation of multiple organs is carried via a 2D ResNet equipped with partial dilated convolutions and multiple concatenation and fusion stages.
+In \cite{Liu2020}, 16 phases (echoes) of the same slice are generated by employing the multi-echo gradient from the MRI imaging modality, and the kernels at the first layer of the 2D U-Net are modified to accept 16 slices as an input.
+In a similar approach, unenhanced multi-echo spoiled gradient-echo slices from MRI scans are initially used to train a 2D U-Net, followed by a transfer learning (TL) training step on CE-CT and CE-MRI to segment liver from both modalities \cite{Wang2019automatedCT}.
+Additionally, in \cite{Vorontsov2018}, an ensemble of three U-Net-like 2D FCN models is used for the liver segmentation task, and the final mask is the average of those three. \cite{Maaref2020} utilized the same segmentation network as in \cite{Vorontsov2018}, but with more interest in tumor classification.
+In \cite{Seo2020}, the skip connections between the encoder and decoder are modified to eliminate the redundant inclusion of low-resolution information, and the network is named modified U-Net (mU-Net).
+In \cite{Guo2020}, the semantic segmentation of multiple organs is carried via a 2D ResNet equipped with partially dilated convolutions and multiple concatenations and fusion stages.